TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

    An additional directory will be inserted in the search path in front of :envvar:`PYTHONPATH` as described above under :ref:`using-on-interface-options`.
-The search path can be manipulated from within a Python program as the variable :data:`sys.path`.
+The search path can be manipulated kutoka within a Python program as the variable :data:`sys.path`.